 Dr. Kelly R. Evenson from the University of North Carolina in the United States reviewed and summarized the validity and reliability of Garmin activity trackers in 32 studies.
 She compared steps, distance, energy expenditure, speed, elevation, heart rate, and sleep.

-The conclusion was that “systematic review of Garmin activity trackers among adults indicated higher validity of steps; few studies on speed, elevation, and sleep; and lower validity for distance, energy expenditure, and heart rate.
+The conclusion was that a “systematic review of Garmin activity trackers among adults indicated higher validity of steps; few studies on speed, elevation, and sleep; and lower validity for distance, energy expenditure, and heart rate.
 Intra- and inter-device feature reliability needs further testing” (Evenson, 2020).